trufi-association/trufi-core/example/README.md

-# core_example
+# trufi_core_example

-Demonstrates how to use the core plugin.
+Demonstrates how to use the trufi_core plugin.

 ## Getting Started